 A self-updating personal geolocation intelligence dashboard built on a fully static architecture — no server, no database, no runtime.
 From a Foursquare check-in to a live deployed dashboard in under 5 minutes.

-A personal analytics dashboard that ingests every Foursquare/Swarm check-in and renders it into ten pages: a main analytics dashboard, a trip journal with per-trip maps, a companions tracker, a full check-in feed with historical weather, a tips explorer with country/city tabs, closed/deleted-venue badges, view counts, and filter buttons, a venue loyalty explorer, a world cities map, a full-text search page, a photo gallery with 21 000+ images, a stats overview, and this engineering write-up — all committed to git and served via Cloudflare Pages CDN.
+A personal analytics dashboard that ingests every Foursquare/Swarm check-in and renders it into fourteen pages: a main analytics dashboard, a trip journal with per-trip maps, a companions tracker, a full check-in feed with historical weather, a tips explorer with country/city tabs and closed/deleted-venue badges, a venue ratings page (likes / okays / dislikes), a venue loyalty explorer, a world cities map, a Foursquare lists page, a full-text search page, a photo gallery with 21 000+ images, a shouts archive (free-text comments attached to check-ins, with year / country filters and live search), a stats overview with Hour × Category and DOW × Category heatmaps plus shout text mining, a live travel guide that reads your last 48 hours and suggests nearby venues based on your historical preferences, and this engineering write-up — all committed to git and served via Cloudflare Pages CDN.

 Beyond rendering, the system maintains a data integrity pipeline: a manual archive